michael-milette/moodle-filter_filtercodes/README.md

 * {firstname} : Display the user's first name.
 * {surname} or {lastname} : Display the user's surname (family/last name).
 * {fullname} : Display the user's first name and surname.
+* {middlename} : Display the user's middle name.
+* {firstnamephonetic} : Display the user's first name in phonetic.
+* {lastnamephonetic} : Display the user's last name in phonetic.
 * {alternatename} : Display the user's alternate name.
 If blank, it will display the user's first name instead.
 * {city} : Display the user's city.
 * {country} : Display the user's country.